 Why Is Sony Raising PS5 Prices?

-Sony cited "continued pressures in the global economic landscape" in its official statement.
+Sony cited "continued pressures in the global economic environment" in its official statement.
 But there are three specific drivers behind this:

 1. AI Is Eating the Memory Supply